ethan0905/ft_transcendence/README.md

 implementing our own end to end tests:
 `yarn add -D  pactum`
-`yarn test:e2e` --> allows us to run the test e2e file
+`yarn test:e2e` --> allows us to run the test e2e file We gonna need to use an other database in order to not mess up with the real one.
+For that reason we gonna use `yarn add -D dotenv-cli` to get env variable in a cleaner way, not changing the prisma schema.
+Then, we doing some sexy env injection --> `dotenv -e .env.test --` before the concerned test command.
+`"prisma:test:deploy": "dotenv -e .env.test -- prisma migrate deploy",`
+`"test:e2e": "dotenv -e .env.test -- jest --watch --no-cache --config ./test/jest-e2e.json"`

 `yarn start:dev` --> to run the backend application
 use insomnia to interact using POST resquest